wellwelwel/poku/CONTRIBUTING.md

 Check if there is an existing section or feel free to create a new one.
 You can find the wesite source code at [./website](https://github.com/wellwelwel/poku/tree/main/website).

-- Feel free to open PRs fixing typos or adding support for other languages 🤝
+- Feel free to open _PRs_ fixing typos or adding support for more languages 🤝

 <blockquote>